TL;DR

 How PMI handles diagnosis and treatment of brittle bones

-Private Medical Insurance (PMI) in the UK offers a valuable pathway for managing certain aspects of osteoporosis, but its role is specific and often misunderstood.
-While PMI is primarily designed to cover acute conditions—illnesses that are curable and short-term—it does not typically cover the ongoing management of chronic conditions like osteoporosis itself.
+Private Medical Insurance (PMI) in the UK can offer a valuable pathway for some eligible investigations and short-term treatment, but its role is specific and often misunderstood.
+While PMI is primarily designed to cover acute conditions - illnesses or injuries that are expected to respond quickly to treatment - it does not typically cover the ongoing management of chronic conditions like osteoporosis itself.

-- Rapid Diagnosis: If you develop symptoms that might indicate osteoporosis, PMI can provide swift access to specialist consultations and diagnostic scans, bypassing potentially long NHS waiting lists.
+- Rapid Diagnosis: If you develop new symptoms that might indicate osteoporosis after your policy starts, PMI may provide faster access to eligible specialist consultations and diagnostic scans, subject to referral, authorisation, policy limits, and exclusions.

-This guide will break down exactly what you can expect from private health cover, from getting a diagnosis to managing the aftermath of a fall, and how to choose a policy that gives you peace of mind.
+This guide explains what you may be able to expect from private health cover, from getting a diagnosis to managing the aftermath of a fall, and how to choose a policy with realistic expectations.

 Understanding Osteoporosis: The "Silent Disease"